Embedded C++ Tutorial: placement new

 // 使用 std::launder 可以得到新的、可靠的指针:

-Typically in embedded code, simply storing the pointer in a local variable and carefully managing its lifetime is sufficient.
-But when you face potential subtle bugs from aliasing or compiler optimizations, std::launder can come in handy.
+Usually in embedded code, storing the pointer in a local variable and carefully managing its lifecycle is sufficient; but when facing potential bugs from aliasing or compiler optimization, std::launder can come in handy.

 Making the Tedious Usable: Writing a Small InPlace RAII Wrapper

-Repeatedly writing placement new + explicit destructors is error-prone.
-A small wrapper can make the code much cleaner:
+Repeatedly writing placement + explicit destruction is error-prone; a small wrapper can make the code cleaner:

 #include <new>